lorensha/Nagilums-Tree-pipeline/README.md

 The figures will receive the appropriate title of the architecture with all legends and descriptors.

 ## [Task 2: Decoy variant concept]()
+This folder contains the Python files required to conduct the [decoy variant strategy](https://github.com/lorensha/Nagilums-Tree-pipeline/blob/d644e651a57059bc12393dcc9ff87d53cbad9030/Task%202%3A%20Decoy%20variant%20concept/decoy_variant_search_strategy.py) and the [decoy seq strategy](https://github.com/lorensha/Nagilums-Tree-pipeline/blob/d644e651a57059bc12393dcc9ff87d53cbad9030/Task%202%3A%20Decoy%20variant%20concept/decoy_sequence_search_strategy.py).

+The [Calculations](https://github.com/lorensha/Nagilums-Tree-pipeline/blob/7c0a953b74b20ededd308a6e809693ac82909dfc/Task%202%3A%20Decoy%20variant%20concept/calculations.py) Python file is required to be in place for the classification system to execute calculations concerning FDR, PEP and confusion matrix.

+The files are setup to iterate through a local folder containing the iPSC PSM data files.
+Classification is setup for the ExtraTrees architecture under the Scikit-learn library.
+The classified PSM datasets are saved locally as .csv files with the appropriate names of the iPSC development stage (Stage 0 and Stage 4) and cell type (wild type and mutant).

+The [Graphical visualisation](https://github.com/lorensha/Nagilums-Tree-pipeline/blob/7c0a953b74b20ededd308a6e809693ac82909dfc/Task%202%3A%20Decoy%20variant%20concept/graphical_visualisation.py) file is setup to receive all 12 for both the _decoy variant strategy_ and _decoy seq strategy_ files and return figures from plots_and_figures(https://github.com/lorensha/Nagilums-Tree-pipeline/blob/7c0a953b74b20ededd308a6e809693ac82909dfc/Task%202%3A%20Decoy%20variant%20concept/plots_and_figures.py):
+- Histograms
+- Cumulative count of PEP comparisons
+- PEP distribution plots